 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A layer of asbestos or a similar material attached to a brake shoe to increase friction against the brake drum.
+A layer of hard material attached to a brake shoe or brake pad to increase friction against the drum or disc.

 - ‘A history of shipyard work or replacement of automobile brake lining in the past places a patient at risk for mesothelioma.’